COSC3020/brute-force-sorting-Dhruv8806/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+### Worst Case

-In my brute-force algorithm, following generating all permutations of the input list.
-The worst-case time complexity arises from checking each permutation, leading to $O(n!)$ due to the $n!$ possible permutations.
-Within each permutation check, the algorithm swaps elements in the array and checks if it's sorted,adding an extra $O(n)$ for each permutation.
-As a result, the overall worst-case time complexity is $\ O(n! + n)$.
+In the worst-scenario, the algorithm generates all possible permutation of the input list.
+Since there are $n!$ permutations and for each permutation, it performs $O(n)$ operations to check if it's sorted, the overall worst-case time complexity is $\Theta$ $(n * n!)$

+### Best Case

-In the best-case scenario, the algorithm discovers the sorted list on first try, so the time complexity is $O(n!)$.
-When starting with an empty set, the time complexity becomes $O(1)$.
-On the flip side, in the worst-case, it takes in attempts to find the sorted list, resulting in an overall time complexity of $\ O(n! + n)$.
+In the best-case scenario, the input list is already sorted, and the algorithm discovers thos on the first try.
+Therefore, the best-case time complexity is $O(n)$

-Exploring randomness, if permutations were generated randomly, the chance of obtaining the correct list in each attempt is $1/n!$ .
+If permutations were generated randomly, the chance of obtaining the correct list in each attempt is $1/n!$ .
 On average, it would take $n!$ attempts to find the sorted list.
-Each attempt involves $O(n)$ operations, resulting in an average time complexity of $\ O(n × n!)$
+Each attempt involves $O(n)$ operations, resulting in an average time complexity of $\ O(n * n!)$

 Sources Used:
 Referred to " Countmooshroom " analysis